“” background image gradient

 Our commitment to the community

 Public input has played an important part in how this project is evolving.
-Our initial proposal raised concerns with customers, so we are taking a step back to reach a better and more informed solution, together.
+We know there is an issue to address and are relying on multiple inputs—including customer feedback, future research, and public meetings—to inform the decision.
 Throughout our public engagement process we aim to:

 • Rebuild trust through two-way communication.